Ehsankeikha/CarND-LaneLines-P1/writeup_template.md

 * Calculated slope and center of each line.
 Then based on the slope, sort it into right or left lane line

 * To Smoothing the result remove the outlier lines based on slope and location of the lines.

-* use the memory of previous frames to improve the lane detection.
+* Use the memory of previous frames to improve the lane detection.
 Since a video is a sequence of frames.
 We can therefore use the information from previous frames to smoothen the lines that we trace on the road and take corrective steps if at frame t our computed lines differ disproportionately from the mean of line slopes and intercepts we computed from frames [0, t-1].
 We therefore need to impart the concept of memory into our pipeline.
 I use a standard Python global variable to store the last N (I set it at 60 for now) computed line coefficients.

 * The last step is to polynomial to the all points.
 Because of the curvature of the lanes a straight line formed by a simple polynomial of degree 1 (i.e. y = Ax¹ + b) would not be enough.